department-of-veterans-affairs/va.gov-team/products/content/content-strategy-ia-collaboration/content-placement-criteria/research-conversation-guide-r1.md

 Thanks for joining us today!
 Today we're going to do an activity to help evaluate new criteria for determing where content should be placed between the benefit hubs and Resources and Support.

 This entire session should take about 2 hours.
+We ask that you turn off slack notifications and emails during this session, so we can have your full focus on completing the activity.

 Is everyone comfortable if I record this session as we talk?